 There are many different strategic planning tools and frameworks that you can incorporate in your planning process, and throughout the creation of your business strategy.

 The headers outlined above are some of the key questions that you need to answer first.

-The steps of the strategic planning processes
+The complete strategic planning process

 Strategic planning step 1: Gather inputs